patrickkunka/easydropdown/README.md

 #### Head

-The "head" component forms the top portion of the dropdown, and contains the current "value", and a presentational "arrow".
-When the head is clicked, the "body" opens.
+The "head" component forms the top portion of the dropdown, and contains the current "value" and a presentational "arrow".
+When the head is clicked the "body" opens.
 When the dropdown is closed, only the head is visible.

 | State       | Default Class         | Configuration Option       |
 | ----------- | --------------------- | -------------------------- |